-I’m taking about the loose strand, next to the blue arrow.
+I’m talking about the loose strand, next to the blue arrow.

 Easy!
 All you need to do is crochet over the strand in the next row when you work into that chain space.
 This trick doesn’t work for your last round, but if that really bothers you you can grab this loop while joining.
-I’m warning you though, it’s a bit fickly.
-Personally the loop in the last round doesn’t bother me.
+I’m warning you though, it’s a bit fickle.
+Personally, the loop in the last round doesn’t bother me.

 What if the corner spaces of my square aren’t all equally big, but bigger in the corner where I change colours?

 That’s completely normal!
 You’re working and fiddling away in that corner space more than in others, resulting in a bigger space there.
 It will mostly go away by blocking and the remaining difference will not be very noticeable.
 You can barely tell in my cover photo, can you?

 You’re always welcome to ask!
 You’ll most likely receive the quickest answer by joining my Facebook group.
 I’m around to help, and so are many other members.
 Please kindly remember that I do have a day job, so I can’t always answer straight away.

 If there are more troubleshooting questions that arise during the MAL, I’ll add them here so check back every once in a while.
 For now: enjoy!